The song of the week is 'Down The Road' in the key of B.

 The 'half' measure in the form occurs in the spot where the 5 chord is played in the second line.

 If one is counting the beats in the second line in cut common time (2/2), one would count it as: 1,2,1,2,1,2,1,1,2.1,2.
 Notice the spot where there are two 1s back to back without a 2 intervening between them.
-On the sheet music attached here, I have written the 'half' measure (measure 8) with a time signature of 1/2.
+On the sheet music provided here in the files at the bottom of this song of the week write-up (see the file labeled as 'Down The Road - melody in B'), I have written the 'half' measure (measure 8) with a time signature of 1/2.
 And then to indicate that the remaining two measures in the form return to 2/2, I have placed the time signature symbol that represents 2/2 at the beginning of the measure that follows the 1/2 time measure.)

 In the key of B: 1=B; 6m=G#m; 5=F#